-When my wife left me, I was devastated!
+When my wife left me, I was devastated.
 I was completely in shock and had no idea what to do.
-I actually fell on the floor crying like a baby.
-That’s embarrassing to admit, but I bet you understand what that’s like.
+I actually fell to the floor and cried like a baby.
+That’s embarrassing to admit, but I’m willing to bet you understand what that’s like.

 I felt truly loved and cherished by her.
-She was someone who finally understood me and loved me unconditionally and I was losing her.
-I was angry and sad and felt like I was being abandoned.
+She was someone who finally understood me and loved me unconditionally, and I was losing her.
+I was angry and sad, and felt like I was being abandoned.

 - Wait desperately for her to return

 - Accept that she will never return.
 Ever.

 Either option was a miserable prospect but I knew I had to choose one path if I really wanted closure.
 But how could I choose?
 I thought, “Of course I want her back, so I should probably wait just in case she changes her mind!”